ciniki/poma/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-This module is designed for Farm Markets, Food Co-ops and other small businesses taking orders.
+This module is designed for Farm Markets, Food Co-ops and other small tenants taking orders.
 It was develop at the same time as the foodmarket module.

 License